Call us 203-307-5500

 Don’t forget to check with your employer about any child care benefits they might offer.
 Some companies have partnerships with local centers that provide a discount to employees.
 Another great tool is a Dependent Care Flexible Spending Account (FSA), if your employer offers one.
 An FSA allows you to set aside pre-tax money from your paycheck to pay for child care expenses, which can lead to significant savings.
 It’s always worth a conversation with your HR department to explore all the benefits available to you.

-How to Find a Quality Program Near You
+How to Find a Quality Early Learning Program Near You

 Once you’ve decided to find an early learning program for your toddler, the next step is figuring out how to sort through the options.
 It can feel like a huge task, but you can simplify your search by focusing on a few key indicators of quality.
 Think of it as a fact-finding mission to find a place where your child will be safe, happy, and inspired to learn.